andrewplummer/Sugar/README.md

 require('sugar/string/format');
 ```

-Once required, methods will be defined on the `Sugar` global, and can be [used as normal](#usage) in any mode.
+Once required, methods will be defined on the `Sugar` global, and can be called as normal.
 Additionally, individual method packages will return references to their static form which can be used immediately:

 ```javascript
 var sum = require('sugar/array/sum');